 National Contractors provides roofing for new and existing buildings.
-We are experienced with a variety of roofing systems, and we can give you an honest assessment of your roof life expectancy with recommendation for maintenance, repairs, or re-roofing.
+We are experienced with a variety of roofing systems, and offer you an honest assessment of your roof life expectancy with recommendations for maintenance, repairs, or re-roofing.

 It will be much easier to talk to roofers if you become familiar with some roofing terms: